Does Your Homeowners Insurance Cover Roof Leaks?

-Leaks can be caused by several reasons.
+Leaks can be caused by several reasons, if your roof has started leaking and has taken you by surprise, research the things on what to do if your roof is leaking.
 Some of the most common reasons for a leaky roof in southern Arizona are:

 - Damage from Monsoon storms.
 With our strong summer monsoons comes high winds and even hail.
 High winds can rip shingles loose and expose the roof to leaks.
 Hail can crack both shingles and flat roofs, creating divots that can allow water to stand and penetrate your roof.

 - Tree Damage – High winds can cause limbs to break and fall on the roof, resulting in cracked shingles or even puncture the roof.